19 Things To Do In York That You Need To Try

 Credit: Unsplash

-An obvious choice for a roundup of York activities, York’s historic city walls still stand today, providing a great walkway for guests to enjoy.
-The elevated circular route provides stunning views of the city, taking guests around famous sights such as Monk Bar, the Minster, and the River Ouse.
+An obvious choice for York tourist attractions, York’s City Walls still stand today, providing a great walkway for guests to enjoy.
+The elevated circular route, which measures 3.4km (2 miles), provides stunning views of the city, taking guests around famous sights such as Monk Bar, the Minster, and the River Ouse.

-The city walls otherwise known as ‘bar walls’ are the most complete example of medieval city walls standing in England today.
-The original Roman walls can be found underneath the medeival stone work.
-The Vikings buried existing walls under earth and topped with a palisade.
+The city walls, otherwise known as ‘bar walls’, are the most complete example of medieval city walls standing in England today.
+They were mainly built in the 13th century of limestone.
+The original Roman walls can be found underneath the medieval stone work.
+One of the best times to walk the walls is in spring when the daffodils are in bloom, although with beautiful views on offer its makes for the perfect summer stroll as well.

 6. Step into a Van Gogh painting at the new immersive exhibition